 Other than that, the team with more goals at the end of the game wins.
-League games are allowed to end in draws, while cup competitions require games to be replayed at a later date or to continue into extra time and/or a penalty shootout.
-Cup competitions, or ties, also often have two legs so that teams can play each other in both teams’ stadiums.
+While league games are allowed to end in draws, cup competitions are not.
+Cup games that are tied at the end of regular time either advance on to extra time/penalty kicks or are scheduled to be replayed at a later date.
+Cup competitions also often have two legs so that teams can play each other in both teams’ stadiums.
 The winner of the tie is then determined based on the aggregate score of the two legs.
 If the aggregate score is a draw, the team with more away goals often advances.
 If those are equal as well, the second match goes into extra time and possibly penalties.

 In league play, a team gets three points for winning, one point for drawing, and no points for losing.
-Each team plays every other team twice, once at home and once away.
+Each team plays every other team twice, once at home and once on the road.
 The total number of points that each team has at the end of the season then determines the winner of the league or which teams will take part in an additional playoff bracket.

 Larger tournaments may also have group stages.
 In a group stage, there will be multiple groups of teams, and teams will play the other teams in their group.
 Group stages use the point system, and the top teams in each group will move on to the knockout rounds that no longer use the point system and are either single elimination or a two-legged tie.

 To learn more about the rules of the game, check out Soccer 101 Beginner’s Guide: How Soccer Works.

 A big reason why the game became so popular is television.
 Soccer is broadcast around the world on various networks so that anyone anywhere can tune in to see their favorite team play from across the globe.
 As a result, the most popular teams actually have hundreds of millions of fans worldwide.